profpy/id1400/lecture2/README.md

 ## import turtle

-Let's import the turtle module
+Let's import the turtle module and show the turtle on our CS50 Lab Desktop

 ```
 >>> import turtle
+>>> turtle.showturtle()
 ```

 ### forward